GeraldIr/xet/README.md

    - `-w, --wrapper <char>`: Wrap the value with a character (e.g., quotes), also gets stripped in get mode.
    - `-e, --end <str>`: Will get appended in the line after value and wrappers, also gets stripped in get mode.
    - `-d, --padding <int>`: Amount of whitespace-padding which gets added after tag and before end.
    - `-p, --preset <str> <str>`: Name and value of preset, option can be repeated to add multiple presets.
+   - `-s, --ssh <str>`: Hostname of ssh-host the file is found at, as found in openSSH config file.

 #### Add a Regex-Based Entry